ABOUT ALEGRA ALLY

 Together, they operate Freediving Holidays, leading expeditions to Hawaii, Mexico and Tonga

-A close collaboration with writer Kim Frank, this photography book will share a rich and detailed glimpse into Lena’s birth journey, as well as explore Alegra’s experiences documenting the Nenets’ daily lives at a time of great change in their history, when rapid climate change and industrial development pose a significant threat to their unique way of life.
+This photography book will share a rich and detailed glimpse into Lena’s birth journey, as well as explore Alegra’s experiences documenting the Nenets’ daily lives at a time of great change in their history, when rapid climate change and industrial development pose a significant threat to their unique way of life.

-The expedition to Siberia raised more then 30,000 dollars with Kickstarter, and ranked as one of Kickstarter most favourite photographic projects.
+The expedition to Siberia raised more than 30,000 dollars with Kickstarter, and ranked as one of Kickstarter most favourite photographic projects.
 The expedition was also awarded with the prestige Flag by the Explorers Club.